ava-labs/avalanche-docs/docs/subnets/create-a-virtual-machine-vm.md

 # How to Build a Simple VM

-This is part of series of tutorials for building a Virtual Machine (VM):
+This is part of a series of tutorials for building a Virtual Machine (VM):

 - [Introduction to Virtual Machine](./introduction-to-vm.md)
 - How to Build a Simple VM (this article)